 For most, swallowing is an automatic process that takes place countless times every day with little thought.
 However, the process of swallowing is actually an extremely complicated and coordinated process.
 Moving food from the mouth through the esophagus and down to the stomach involves about 50 pairs of muscles and many nerves working in concert.

 Our team includes gastroenterologists, surgeons, pathologists and radiologists who work together to manage even the most difficult-to-diagnose disorders.
-“We treat these as quality-of-life issues,” says Yale Medicine’s Amir Masoud, MD, assistant professor of internal medicine (digestive diseases) at Yale School of Medicine.
+“We treat these as quality-of-life issues,” says Yale Medicine’s Amir Masoud, MD.
 “To help patients feel better is its own reward.”